Posted on Tuesday 14 July 2020

 This type of budgeting approach makes your budget tangible and accessible, and using cash also makes you much more intentional about how you are spending your money each month.
 But that accessibility can also be a downfall if you struggle with being disciplined about your spending—so there’s a certain level of discipline that you’ll need.
 After all, going over your budget can be as easy as refilling an envelope, so make sure you are prepared to say no to temptation!

-The 50/20/30 rule is simple: all you need to do is divide each pay cheque into three categories.
-50 percent is applied to the necessities, such as your mortgage, rent, water, electric, and groceries.
+The 50/20/30 rule is simple: all you need to do is divide each paycheque into three categories.
+50 percent is applied to the necessities, such as your mortgage, rent, water, electricity, and groceries.
 20 percent is applied to savings accounts and paying off credit card debts (or any other debt you may have).
 Finally, 30 percent goes to entertainment, like date nights, ordering takeout, shopping, and vacations.
 Easy, right?

 Sure, it’s straightforward enough, but there’s a bit of a catch.
 The 50/20/30 rule requires that you take an in-depth, detailed look at how much you are bringing in, and exactly where that money is being spent each month.
 You’ll need to set aside time to really dive into your monthly income and expenses—but what’s great about the 50/20/30 rule is that you can manage it in whatever way works best for you.